The butterfly, one of the prettiest insects in the world

 “Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.”

 As you can see, the butterfly has been known for a very long time and is depicted in art and mentioned in literature.
-People worldwide are more conscious about the disappearing of this lovely insect.
+People worldwide are more conscious of the disappearance of this lovely insect.
 Once again the alarm bell is ringing.
 A species is in danger.

 Why the Monarch is disappearing

 Again a species, in this case, the Monarch butterfly is in grave danger.
 This beautiful butterfly is on the verge of being exterminated by men.
 The Monarch butterfly has seen a decline of over 90% in the last years.
 There are multiple reasons for this to happen.
 Its natural habitat is growing smaller.
 We need land to build cities, more houses, shopping malls, and roads, and that is the problem.

 But the worse culprit is the massive increase in the use of glyphosate, the main active ingredient of Roundup, a herbicide, made by the company Monsanto.
 They allow glyphosate in the U.S since 1974.
 Roundup kills not only plants but also insects like bees.
 This product is dangerous for the total environment.

 How the food source of the Monarch is eliminated

 A very long voyage

 The migration of the Monarch butterfly is quite amazing.
 They travel 4000 to 7000 km to escape the winter.
-Since 1994, the record keeping of these insects started.
+Since 1994, the record-keeping of these insects has started.
 When they arrive in Mexico at their overwintering grounds, there might be from 10 to 50 million butterflies per hectare.

 The Monarch Butterfly Biosphere Reserve

 Try to choose a sunny day as then the butterflies will be out and flying about.
 On dark days they stay together hanging like clusters from a tree branch.
 On weekends it can get a bit crowded as Mexican people will flock to the park.

 A visit to El Rosario